kz26/CBoxToGo/README.md

 usage: CBoxToGo.py [-h] [-s S] [-l L] videoset_id output_dir

 positional arguments:
-  videoset_id  Videoset ID of the series (vsetid attributes in playlist.json) output_dir   Output directory of downloaded episodes
+  videoset_id  Videoset ID of the show/series (vsetid attributes in playlist.json) output_dir   Output directory for downloaded episodes (will be created if it does not exist)

 optional arguments:
   -h, --help   show this help message and exit